 Defense attorneys use several legal strategies in attacking charges under this statute.
 These include showing that:

-- the defendant was not involved in a riot,
+- you were not involved in a riot,

-- the accused was not trying to take someone from custody, and/or
+- you were not trying to take someone from custody, and/or

 - there was no one in custody.